United Fishermen and Allied Workers' Union: Women

-UFAWU and Political Parties
+UFAWU and political parties

 From the time the UFAWU was first established in 1945 to the present, the union was never affiliated with any political party.
 The first secretary-treasurer, Bill Rigby, and President, George Miller, were members of the Labour Progressive Party (Communist) were not shy about their views, but never imposed them on the union.
 Many members supported the CCF, and others supported the LPP and other parties.
 During the Cold War, Right Wing leaders of the CCF, along with the federal Liberal Government and the fishing companies attempted to control or smash the new union.
-This came to a head in August,1953 however when the Trades and Labour Congress suspended the UFAWU for printing an editorial criticizing the leadership for expelling the Vancouver Civic Outside Workers Union (later CUPE 1004).
+This came to a head in August,1953 when the Trades and Labour Congress suspended the UFAWU for printing an editorial criticizing the leadership for expelling the Vancouver Civic Outside Workers Union (later CUPE 1004).
 The suspension was followed by a raid by Hal Banks and his Seafarers' International Union in September with the support of the Congress leadership and the fish companies.
-That raid quickly failed but the Union was under constant threat from the federal government and fish companies who forced the Union onto picket lines to maintain fish prices, wages and working conditions in the industry.
-Fishermen didn't enjoy the same collective bargaining rights as other workers in Canada and were subjected to two attempts by the federal Combines Branch to destroy free collective bargaining in the fishing industry.
-The UFAWU was always a militant, fully functioning democratic organization, and while some of its leaders were Communist, it was the union's militancy that earned it the hatred and respect of fish companies and governments for being "communist".
+That raid failed but the Union was under constant threat from the federal government and fish companies.
+Fishermen were subjected to two attempts by the federal Combines Branch to destroy free collective bargaining in the fishing industry.
+The UFAWU was always a militant organization, and while some of its leaders were Communist, it was the union's militancy that earned it the hatred and respect of fish companies and governments for being "communist".

 Relationship with The Native Brotherhood of British Columbia

-The NBBC was created in 1936 to focus on British Columbian Aboriginal rights including land claims, workers rights and political representation.
+The Native Brotherhood of British Columbia (NBBC) was created in 1936 to focus on British Columbian Aboriginal rights including land claims, workers rights and political representation.
 The NBBC often focused on fishermen because of the potential of winning fishing claims rather than shore workers which was a fundamental divide that saw many of its shoreworkers members join the UFAWU.
 The two organizations worked together on collective agreements to ensure that aboriginal fishermen were being treated fairly and they won many concessions because of their team work.
 In the 1950s they fought racial signage as well as won Aboriginal women transportation and seniority rights that all other cannery workers could previously access.
-Many Aboriginals were members of both unions, this was considered perfectly ethical because each union had quite different goals.
+Many Aboriginals were members of both unions, this was considered ethical because each union had different goals.
 This also helped large boat owners because the NBBC accepted large vessels, where the UFAWU did not.
-The relationship of these unions was integral to improving workplace rights for all in British Columbia and alone they may not have been able to break so many barriers.